MicrosoftDocs/Console-Docs/docs/getstdhandle.md

 If the existing value of the standard handle is **NULL**, or the existing value of the standard handle looks like a console pseudohandle, the handle is replaced with a console handle.

 When a parent uses both **CREATE\_NEW\_CONSOLE** and **STARTF\_USESTDHANDLES** to create a console process, standard handles will not be replaced unless the existing value of the standard handle is NULL or a console pseudohandle.

+**NOTE:** Console processes *must* start with the standard handles filled or they will be filled automatically with appropriate handles to a new console.
+Graphical user interface (GUI) applications can be started without the standard handles and they will not be automatically filled.

 Examples
 --------